dembeckh/pdsnd_github/README.md

 Bikeshare Project Programming for Data Sciences

 ### Description
-Describe what your project is about and what it does
+The project is a little script that allows to analyse data from a bike-share system.

 ### Files used
 Include the files used